7.5 credits cr.

-ScheduleThis is a preliminary schedule and is subject to continuous change.
-For this reason, we do not recommend print-outs.
-At the start of the course, your institution will advise where you can find your schedule during the course.
+ScheduleThe schedule will be available no later than one month before the start of the course.
+We do not recommend print-outs as changes can occur.
+At the start of the course, your department will advise where you can find your schedule during the course.

-Course literatureNote that the course literature can be changed up to two months before the start of the course.
+Note that the course literature can be changed up to two months before the start of the course.

-Earth System History (2015, 4th ed.)
+Earth System History, 4th ed.

-Stanley, S.M. & Luczaj, J.A.
-W.H.
 Freeman and Company, New York.